 Another product of the collaboration between the BBC and Netflix is the crime drama, ‘Giri/Haji’.
-Starting out from Tokyo, it brings the audience to London where a Japanese cop is caught up between the mafia of all kinds.
-The story explores the morality of all the characters who are various shades of grey and demands the true meaning of right and wrong.
+Starting out in Tokyo, it brings the audience to London, where a Japanese cop is caught up between the mafia of all kinds.
+The story explores the morality of all the characters, who are in various shades of grey and demands the true meaning of right and wrong.
 While it all begins and ends with crime, it is essentially the story of family and love.
-The characters are so humanly flawed and brazenly realistic that you can easily relate them with the people around you.
+The characters are so humanly flawed and brazenly realistic that you can easily relate them to the people around you.
 The show that tells the story of real people begs the question: could it be based on a true story?

 What is Giri/Haji About?